- Bras d'Or Lake

 5 Must See Waterfalls in Cape Breton

 Are you ready to get outside and explore more of what Cape Breton Island has to offer?
-Well we suggest you add these waterfalls to your summer bucket list, as they are sure to impress!
+Well, we suggest you add these waterfalls to your bucket list, as they are sure to impress!

 First on our list is Nova Scotia’s highest waterfall, reaching a height of 32m.
 Not only is the waterfall an amazing site, but the trail also has lots to offer, with rivers to cross over and mountainsides to scale.
 The North River Falls is not for those looking for a quick stop, as it spans 18 km in length .
 While this may sound like quite the feat to the average hiker, the view alone is worth it—and we promise that you’ll get an Instagram worthy shot to show for it.

 Another stunning waterfall is the Uisge Ban Falls, which is accessible through a 1.5km trail that passes through a hardwood forest featuring maple, birch and beech woods.
-The falls are part of the longer Falls Brook, which flows into the North Branch Baddeck River and then eventually leads out at Bras d’Or Lake.
-This attraction takes about an hour to complete and is sure to be worth the adventure.
+This waterfall is the perfect way to spend an afternoon exploring downtown Baddeck.
+This attraction takes about an hour or so to complete and is sure to be worth the adventure.

 3. Egypt Falls